 Please make the changes to P547L52-P548L2 as shown below for CID 13988:

 The parameters in Table 36-1 (TXVECTOR and RXVECTOR parameters) are defined as part of the TXVECTOR parameter list in the PHY-TXSTART.request primitive for PPDU transmitting and/or as part of the RXVECTOR parameter list in the PHY-RXSTART.indication and PHY-RXEND.indication primitives for PPDU receiving.
+If the RXVECTOR parameter FORMAT is PHY_VER_GT_0, then the RXVECTOR contains only five parameters – FORMAT, CH_BANDWIDTH, TXOP_DURATION, BSS_COLOR and UPLINK_FLAG.

 Please make the changes to P548L14-34 (in Table 36-1) as shown below for CID 13988: